 Now, that the containers are no Docker containers anymore, this is not possible anymore.

-New: entering a Container as root with runc
+New: entering a Contaner as root with containerd or CRI-O

 However, you can runc